Appearance

 On the other hand, here are some examples of when you might use Memcached instead of Memcache:

-- If your application requires fine-grained control over the storage and retrieval of items.
-Memcached provides more flexibility for this, and it has more advanced eviction policies.
+Memcache. - If your application requires fine-grained control over the storage and retrieval of items.
+Both systems primarily rely on LRU eviction, but

 In general, the choice between Memcache and Memcached depends on the specific requirements of your application and the infrastructure you have in place.